stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/02_Relations.md

 		echo $player->FirstName;
 	}

-To specify multiple $has_manys to the same object you can use dot notation to distinguish them like below:
+To specify multiple $has_many to the same object you can use dot notation to distinguish them like below:

 	:::php
 	<?php